Flutter-gg-1/Assignment-9/README.md

 ## Description

- Working with Json data to create functions to display all users, display one user by first_name, display one user by email.
+ Working with Json data to display all engineering employees, display all marketing employees, display the projects of each employees, display the expenses of budget of each department, handling null value.

 ## Requirements